RobertsBatars/ai-node-builder/node_creation_guide.md

 ---

-## 8. Advanced Feature: Dynamic Socket Configuration and Loops
+## 7. Dynamic Socket Configuration and Loops

 Nodes can dynamically modify their socket behavior in two ways: during initialization in the `load()` method, and during execution via the return value.
 This enables powerful runtime behavior customization and loop creation.